leangjia/blender_docs/manual/advanced/scripting/addon_tutorial.rst

 .. note::

-   While :kbd:`Shift-Ctrl-T` is not a default Blender key shortcut, it is hard to make sure add-ons will not overwrite each other's keymaps, At least take care when assigning keys that they do not conflict with important functionality within Blender.
+   While :kbd:`Shift-Ctrl-T` is not a default Blender key shortcut, it is hard to make sure add-ons will not overwrite each other's keymaps.
+   Thus at least take care when assigning keys that they do not conflict with important functionality of Blender (see also :doc:`/addons/development/is_key_free`).

 For API documentation on the functions listed above, see: